Rethinking Almaty: more than a transit city

 «These numbers are not only impressive given the challenges of the recent pandemic, but they also reaffirm Almaty’s appeal as a travel destination,» the tourism authority noted.

 However, professionals in the tourism industry, who work directly with international visitors, are less optimistic.
-They highlight the need for significant improvements to meet foreign tourists’ expectations.
+They highlight the need for significant improvements to meet the expectations of foreign tourists.
 Currently, Almaty remains more of a transit stop than a primary destination, attracting only a fraction of travelers who specifically plan to explore the city.

 The growing inbound tourism